Changes to the Panda Patent, Behind Google’s Panda Update

 - Associating, with each of the plurality of groups of resources, the respective group-specific modification factor for the group, wherein the respective group-specific modification for the group modifies initial scores generated for resources in the group in response to received search queries.

-It’s going to take a while to drill down into the process described in this Ranking Search Results patent and make sense of how it might work, but I’ll tackle that.
-A quick run through the claims and the description section of the Ranking Search Results patent reveals some interesting details.
+It will take a while to drill down into the process described in this Ranking Search Results patent and make sense of how it might work, but I’ll tackle that.
+A quick run through the claims and the description section of the Ranking Search Results patent reveals some exciting details.
 While this is the first published or granted patent we’ve seen from Navneet Panda, that doesn’t mean that he doesn’t have others that are presently being prosecuted by the patent office, either.

 The Ranking Search Results patent appears to describe some ranking of pages based upon classifying them by looking at the links pointing to them, the queries that refer to the pages, and how well the pages fit as navigational queries for those queries.